c10udlnk/c10udlnk/README.md

 🧭 majoring in **Cyberspace Security**.

-🕹 an Overwatch support💉 player and various music games🎼 (almost all, I think) lover!!!
+🕹 a various music games🎼 (almost all, I think) lover and Overwatch support💉 player (often Mercy).

 😵 suffering from face blindness, plz plz plz forgive me if I can't recognize you in time.
 QAQ